-However, not all construction work is easy to perform.
-So what are the happiest jobs?
-We analyzed several career paths using criteria such as job satisfaction, job meaning qualifications, job prospects, work-life balance, and wage competitiveness to come up with the following list of the 10 happiest and most satisfying jobs.
-Engineers have the happiest job in the world, followed closely by teachers and nurses, according to an analysis by The Guardian.
-You might have guessed it if you've read a couple of them.
+Are you looking for a career that will make you happy?
+It's no secret that some jobs are more satisfying than others.
+Engineers, teachers, and nurses are among the happiest and most fulfilling professions, according to an analysis by The Guardian.
+But what other jobs make the list?
+We analyzed several career paths using criteria such as job satisfaction, job meaning qualifications, job prospects, work-life balance, and wage competitiveness to come up with the following list of the 10 happiest and most satisfying jobs.At the top of the list is engineering.
+Engineers have the happiest job in the world, according to The Guardian's analysis.

+But Brooks insists that the problem isn't really the design of the surveys.
+It's the fundamental nature of what makes a job happy.
 According to a survey, one of the most important jobs is being a clergyman.
 For some, being a clergyman is a calling and it makes them happy to know that they are strengthening people's faith and helping them spiritually.The happiest job in the United States is a simple teaching assistant.

 The pay for this rewarding job isn't that high (on average), but it's very rewarding because you can work with children and watch them progress.When looking for a satisfying career, keep in mind that the key predictors of happiness at work are company culture, your colleagues, and the potential to move up within the company.